StjepanBM1/aquaOS/README.md

 # About aquaOS

-aquaOS is now a GNU/Linux distro
+aquaOS is now on a pause for some time unitl I don't realise what to do with it

-Want to help this project?

-Just send bitcoins to this address: bc1qwk9r5sary99jj0d5lxyjjlgzar0a2vfdgxqhfy

-Current version: 0.0.1

-aquaOS is currently in it's early developmnet it dosen't have a proper GUI, but it will in future!

-# System Requirements (as of ver.
-0.0.1)
+# System Requirements

 # Website